Ricks-Lab/gpu-utils/README.md

 ## New in Development -  v3.7.4

 * Documentation updates.
-* Code clean up.
+* Code clean up, simplification, and optimization.
-* Code simplification with tuple comparisons.
 * Moved high level requirement definitions to init file, modify setup.py and env checks to use these.

 ## Development Plans